DeepTrackAI/cell_counting_dataset/README.md

 # Cell Counting Dataset

 Welcome to the GitHub page of DeepTrackAI's Cell Counting dataset.
-The repository contains the image set BBBC039v1 [Caicedo et al., 2018](https://www.biorxiv.org/node/103064.full), available from the [Broad Bioimage Benchmark Collection](https://bbbc.broadinstitute.org/BBBC039/) [Ljosa et al., Nature Methods, 2012](https://www.nature.com/articles/nmeth.2083).
+The repository contains the image set BBBC039v1 [Caicedo et al., 2018](https://www.biorxiv.org/node/103064.full), available from the [Broad Bioimage Benchmark Collection](https://bbbc.broadinstitute.org/BBBC039/) and described in [Ljosa et al., Nature Methods, 2012](https://www.nature.com/articles/nmeth.2083).

 The data set has a total of 200 fields of view of nuclei captured with fluorescence microscopy using the Hoechst stain.
 The collection has around 23,000 single nuclei manually annotated to establish a ground truth collection for segmentation evaluation.